Timothy Christian Riley: Music

 Riley worked on songs for the album, House of Music, independently before recording them together as a group.
 Eventually, Raphael Saadiq left the band and was replaced by Amir Khalil.
 He and the other group members worked on songwriting and production for other recording artists during the band's hiatus, including D'Angelo, En Vogue, Karyn White, Tevin Campbell, and A Tribe Called Quest.

 Film and TV

 Riley appeared on Saturday Night Live with the rest of Tony!
 Toni!
 Toné! in 1993.
-He served as a contributor to the soundtrack of High School High, A Thin Line Between Love and Hate, Pose, Boys n the Hood, Poetic Justice, House Party 2, Jason's Lyric, and Insecure.
+He served as a contributor to the soundtrack of High School High, A Thin Line Between Love and Hate, Pose, Boyz n the Hood, Poetic Justice, House Party 2, Jason's Lyric, and Insecure.

 Current projects

 Riley continues to be active as the percussionist of Tony!
 Toni!
 Toné!